andostronaut/logaro/README.md

 For more detailed examples and advanced usage, please refer to the [examples](/examples) directory.

+## Documentation

+For detailed documentation and API reference, please refer to the [GoDoc](https://godoc.org/github.com/iamando/logaro) page.

 ## Support

 Logaro is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support.